wellingtoncunha/big_data/stand_up_a_hadoop_cluster_on_aws.md

     sudo chown -R ubuntu $HADOOP_HOME
     ```

-7. And now, instead of doing the same for every data node, you can just run the script below for each of the nodes and have everything set on them:
+7. And now, instead of doing the same for every data node, you can just run the script below for each of the nodes and have everything set on them (I'm doing here for one of the datanodes, but you get the idea, right?):

     ```bash
     clear